 The Calcutta High Court on February 20, 2019, in the case of Ashutosh Roy Prafulla Kumar Roy and Ors. v.
 Md.
 Iqbal Khan and Ors., has explained when an application for amendment of pleadings filed after commencement of the trial can be allowed.

 “Amendment of pleadings- The Court may at any stage of the proceedings allow either party to alter or amend his pleadings in such manner and on such terms as may be just, and all such amendments made shall be made as may be necessary for the purpose of determining the real questions in controversy between the parties:

-Provided that no application for amendment shall be allowed after the trial has commenced, unless the Court comes to the conclusion that in spite of due diligence, the party could not have raised the matter before the commencement of trial.
+Provided that no application for amendment shall be allowed after the trial has commenced, unless the Court comes to the conclusion that in spite of due diligence, the party could not have raised the matter before the commencement of trial.”

 JusticeShekhar B. Saraf while dealing with the application observed that “The proviso to Order VI Rule 17 was inserted in 2002 by an amendment to the CPC and it restricts the scope of the Court to allow amendments to pleadings after the trial has commenced.
 It requires the party seeking an amendment, after trial has begun, to show that the party could not have raised this point before the trial commenced despite exercising due diligence.
 It is undoubtedly true that the Court is liberal while allowing applications for amendment of pleadings, however, the Court’s power is now fettered by the proviso.”

 Thus, the court said that the defendants were “required to show that they could not have raised this amendment before trial had commenced despite exercising ‘due diligence’, which they have failed to do either in the application for amendment or in the course of arguments.”

 On February 14, 2019, the Supreme Court while dealing with the same question in the case of M. Revanna v.
 Anjanamma, observed that at the time of dealing with such an application, the court needs to take into consideration whether the application for amendment is bona fide or mala fide and whether the amendment causes such prejudice to the other side which cannot be compensated adequately in terms of money.